dahuermar/Athlete_Career_Intelligence/docs/data_strategy.md

 The platform requires four primary datasets.

-## Dataset 1: NCAA Players
+## Dataset 1: NBA Players

 Purpose:

-Understand player profiles before entering professional basketball.
+Understand player profiles and clustering archetypes.

+In order to do that, we established a minimum of 25 games played per season, with the aim of defining those profiles

 Key Variables: